-Upon completion of the review and determination by the Determination Official(s), and if applicable, the Sanctioning Official, the Director of Equal Opportunity will inform the Parties simultaneously and in writing of (i) the outcome of the disciplinary proceeding; and (ii) the procedures for either Party to appeal the result of the disciplinary proceeding.
-The Director of Equal Opportunity will also inform other College officials with a legitimate educational interest11 or employment oversight about the sanction(s).
+Within seven (7) business days (which period may be extended for good cause and such extension communicated to the Parties) of the completion of the review and determination by the Determination Official(s), and if applicable, the Sanctioning Official, the Director of Equal Opportunity will inform the Parties simultaneously and in writing of (i) the outcome of the disciplinary proceeding; and (ii) the procedures for either Party to appeal the result of the disciplinary proceeding.

+The Director of Equal Opportunity will also inform other College officials with a legitimate educational interest or employment oversight about the sanction(s).
 Sanctions of all types (including, but not limited to, any form of suspension, dismissal, or separation from the College) can be imposed, in full or in part, while an appeal is pending at the sole discretion of the College.